 There’s also a fairly large grab-and-go area stocked with fruit, pastries, drinks and many other items for those on the go.
-The Tie-Dye-Cheesecake was an incredible dessert that we’ll discuss more in the near future.
+The Tie-Dye-Cheesecake was an incredible dessert that deserved its own conversation.

 If something cold is calling your name, the food court also serves up some incredible sundaes.

 We never had an issue with the food at Pop Century.
 The same can not be said of some of the deluxe resorts that struggle a bit when it comes to quick service options.

 The pools at Pop Century have unique themes such as bowling, a computer and the Hippy Dippy Pool that comes complete with spraying flower fountains.

 The heated pools are large and can accommodate a good number of guests.
 The one complaint we may have with the pool areas is that shade comes at a premium.
 Make sure you use that sunscreen!